-Trillium Community Health Plan’s Medical Management department hours of operation are [PLAN_HOURS] (excluding holidays).
+Trillium Community Health Plan’s Medical Management department hours of operation are 8:00 AM - 5:00 PM Pacific Time (excluding holidays).
 After normal business hours, Envolve nurse line staff is available to answer questions and intake requests for prior authorization.
 Emergent and post-stabilization services do not require prior authorization.
 Urgent/emergent admissions require notification within one (1) business day following the admit date.

 We will process most routine authorizations within five business days.
 If we need additional clinical information or the case needs to be reviewed by the Medical Director it may take up to 14 calendar days to be notified of the determination.
 Authorization determinations may be communicated to the provider by fax, phone, secure email, or secure web portal.

 Effective January 1, 2020, the following codes do NOT require prior authorization: